DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

 Hey, much going on with this silly example, but this intro is getting much too long, so I will stop here.

-I hope you learning things, and importantly, how to have fun with this!!
+I hope you are learning, importantly, how to have fun with this!!

+Enjoy!